course-details-portlet

 At the end of the term, students should have detailed knowledge about the unit processes most relevant for drinking water treatment.
 They will be able to analyse the underlying principles, as well as to design and optimize these processes.
 At the end of the term, students will be capable of aligning a series of treatment steps based on a given raw water quality and a targeted treatment goal.
 They will be able to evaluate the available treatment options, select an appropriate alternative and defend their choice.

-At the end of the semester, the students will have acquired key engineering skills, like being able to present and defend their work, evaluate the work of others and give constructive feedback, analyse engineering problems that may be incompletely stated, make estimations and appreciate their value and limitations, work in a team and interpret and evaluate experimental results.
+At the end of the semester, the students will have acquired key engineering skills, like being able to present and defend their work (both, in oral and written form), evaluate the work of others and give constructive feedback, analyse engineering problems that may be incompletely stated, make estimations and appreciate their value and limitations, work in a team and interpret and evaluate experimental results.

 Learning methods and activities